-Before my mum died, she told me she wasn’t scared of death that how she might die scared her.
-The concept of death can be overwhelming, the mere thought of death can send shivers down our spine, a subject that has been taboo for far too long.
+Before mum passed, she told me she wasn’t scared of death but how she might die scared her.
+The mere thought of death can send shivers down our spine, a subject that has been taboo for far too long.

 Death is part of life’s experiences, without experiencing life to its full we’re more likely to avoid or try to postpone the experience of death.
 Fearing death means fearing what could in effect be our most important experience.

 My own belief is that without death, life is incomplete.
 Life is a cycle and death is part of that.
 Death is a process, being born is part of the same process.
 We don’t remember being born, but we’re here.
-It’s something we’ve obviously experienced, so perhaps we should contemplate death in the same way.
+It’s something we’ve experienced, so we should contemplate death in the same way.

 In effect, we’re all spiritual beings living a spiritual experience whether we believe we are or not.
 Death is part of that same experience.